 Given this strength, it is appropriate for future evolutions of DDI 4 to not only continue to include it (a given) but also to consider how well it can be used in describing unfamiliar types of data in other domains.
 (We may find that such constructs as sentinel values might have corollaries in other domains which are not tied to the same analysis tools used in the DDI world, etc.)

 It is important that DDI shares this basic construct with GSIM, coming from the world of official statistics, and that official data are often in demand in cross-domain scenarios (the disaster risk mitigation use-case at Dagstuhl placed a huge emphasis on official data sources, and all of them relied on demographic and census data, to cite one example.)
+Note that NSO’s are now routinely using real time data to supplement census and surveys

 Concepts and Classifications